Does your car insurance and registration have to be under the same name?

 Does your car insurance and registration have to be under the same name in Texas?

 No, Texas does not require car insurance and registration to be under the same name.
 However, policies may vary between insurance companies.
+When searching for coverage, consider exploring options from the best car Insurance in Texas to find the best rates and coverage based on your specific needs.

 Does car insurance have to be in the registered owner’s name?